cscott-stripe/terminal-demo-js/README.md

 # Javascript Terminal Demo

 This demo can be used with the WisePOS E to show a checkout and payment experience.
+Credit to [@bnuttin-stripe](https://github.com/bnuttin-stripe) for all code.

 ## Features